SalvadorAssumpcao/DataScienceGettingAndCleaningData/README.md

 - CodeBook.md - code book for the produced data set
 - tidydata.txt - a text representation of the produced tidy data set, obtained by using write.table(...)

-    NOTE - this is the same file submitted through the Coursera web interface
+    NOTE: this is the same file submitted through the Coursera web interface

 Data Transformation
 ===================